BraianStrak/rails-mini-facebook/README.md

 - timeline which shows all the recent posts from the current user+users they are friends with

 ## WIP:
-- users can create a profile with a photo
+- users can upload a profile photo
 - mailer which sends a welcome email on signup with the letter_opener gem
 - Users can't send friend requests to users they are already friends with, or that they have already sent a request to